azriel91/proc_macro_rules/PITCHME.md

 ### Function Like

-1. Takes in *any* well-formed tokens.
+1. Takes in any well-formed tokens.
-2. Outputs other tokens that are compiled.
+2. Outputs replacement tokens.

 +++